 Open data is free, but it's not really valuable to anyone in its raw form.
 To monetize open data or any other form of data, you need to process it.
 By processing it correctly, you're adding value to it.
 This makes it more useful to others.

-For example, how useful is the stock price data?
+For example, how useful is the historical stock price data?
 Not much.
 But how valuable is the insight into which stock will go up or down in price?
-A LOTBillions (at least).
-So to monetize a data set, you first need to make it valuable.
+A LOT.
+So the key is to:

 Another helpful thing is to know the number of available jobs per number of unemployed people for a specific location.
 This would give people on the move valuable info on where to go.
 And also, it would inform them about areas with higher or lower job competition.

 The possibilities are endless.
 However, the most important part is keeping in mind your potential customers.
 If you understand them and their needs, your data will be (relatively) easy to sell.